 - Best for: golf and theme parks

-Truly an island for everyone, Tenerife is particularly suitable for fun family holidays, relaxing retreats, luxury breach breaks and golf escapes.
+Truly an island for everyone, Tenerife is particularly suitable for fun family holidays, relaxing retreats, luxury beach breaks and golf escapes.
 The largest of the Canary Islands, Tenerife surrounds the dramatic 3,718m volcano Mount Teide (the tallest mountain in Spain), adding to the allure of this eclectic island.

 For luxury holidays look no further than the upmarket resort of Costa Adeje, where designer shops, tempting restaurants and sophisticated nightlife take centre stage.
 North Tenerife offers a whole bag of treasures waiting to be explored.
 In resorts such as Garachico and Santa Cruz you can experience local life and charming rural villages.